gohugoio/hugoreleaser/README.md

 2. OS environment variables.
 3. Environment variables defined in `hugoreleaser.env`.

-A `hugoreleaser.env`, if found in the current directory, will be parsed and loaded into the environment of the running process.
+A `hugoreleaser.env` file, if found in the current directory, will be parsed and loaded into the environment of the running process.
 The format is simple, a text files of key-value-pairs on the form `KEY=value`, empty lines and lines starting with `#` is ignored:

 Environment variable expressions in `hugoreleaser.toml` on the form `${VAR}` will be expanded before it's parsed.